Last updated October 29, 2018

 Since I had 5 pounds of meat, I used 1 1/2 cups of the Sassy Honey BBQ seasoning.
 The PS Seasoning & Spices bratwurst recipe also calls for water.
 Instead of just water, I decided to add beer.
 Because, come on, who doesn’t love a good beer brat.
 Plus, that’s what I learned at Smithfield.

-They poured in a healthy amount of Yuengling, a traditional lager brewed in Ohio at America’s oldest brewery.
+They poured in a healthy amount of Yuengling, a traditional lager brewed in Pennsylvania at America’s oldest brewery.
 For this batch, I added 1/3 cup beer and 1/4 cup water.

 Keep your meat cold